microsoft/NFP-Business-Applications/Power-Platform/Solution-Accelerators/AI-Pricing-Tool/installation-guide.md

 ### 💳 AI Builder Capacity Pack Pricing (as of May 2025)
 Please consult the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130) for the latest licensing information.
-**Visit [Microsoft for Nonprofit](https://www.microsoft.com/en-us/nonprofits/dynamics-365) for information about our nonprofit offers and discounting.**

 | **Capacity Pack Tiers** | **AI Builder add-on SKU Names**        | **Minimum Purchase** |
 |--------------------------|----------------------------------------|------------------------|